5 Best-kept Secrets in Tanzania

 Another of Tanzania's off-the-beaten-track destinations is Mahale Mountains National Park.
 It is accessible only by boat and protects the rainforest-covered mountains that tumble down to the echoing shores of Lake Tanganyika.

-A cacophony of unfamiliar calls ring out from the forest when you stand at its edge, awestruck by the majesty of the setting.
-Home to a dozen primate species, Mahale's signature activity is guided chimpanzee trekking, though with annual visitor numbers barely making it into three figures, you may simply want to revel in the tranquil solitude of this wild place.
-Relax on the lake's footprint-free beaches, go fishing, watch birds and butterflies, or trek into the cathedral-like forest for a face-to-face encounter with wild chimpanzees, our closest living relatives.
+A cacophony of unfamiliar calls rings out from the forest when you stand at its edge, awestruck by the majesty of the setting.
+Home to a dozen primate species, Mahale’s signature activity is guided chimpanzee trekking, though with annual visitor numbers barely making it into three figures, you may simply want to revel in the tranquil solitude of this wild place.
+Relax on the lake’s footprint-free beaches, go fishing, watch birds and butterflies, or trek into the cathedral-like forest for a face-to-face encounter with wild chimpanzees, our closest living relatives.

 When to Go